my priorities

 upholding schools

-I plan to host a town hall before each council meeting to solicit feedback on the agenda.
+I’m going to host a town hall before each council meeting to solicit feedback on the agenda.
 I’ll also update constituents weekly via email, the city’s website, and Facebook.

 To enhance understanding and engagement, I’ll encourage Madison’s boards and committees to keep their minutes up to date and calendars current.